crosswalk-project/crosswalk-test-suite/doc/Chromium_Feature_Verification_Guide.md

   not be supported by Crosswalk Project either.
 Thus no need to check such kind of features.

-After that, push the .html file to a GitHub repository `gh-pages` brach, one can access to the page as GitHub pages, for example, https://zqzhang.github.io/demo/chromestatus/m45.html
+After that, push the .html file to a GitHub repository `gh-pages` branch, one can access to the page as GitHub pages, for example, https://zqzhang.github.io/demo/chromestatus/m45.html